 - Harmonic-rejection Filter: FCC rules require the spurious outputs from amateur transmitters to be at least 43 dB (20,000x) less powerful than the intended transmitter output.
 These low-pass filters are placed between the output of an RF amplifier and the antenna connection.
 The cutoff frequency of the filter is selected according to the operating band of the transceiver.
 External low-pass filters are also used to provide additional attenuation of harmonics and other spurious signals that might interfere with broadcast TV reception.
 (With TV stations having moved to UHF channels for DTV signals, TV interference is much less of a problem these days.)

 - AC Line Filter: Low-pass filters that attenuate RF signals on the hot and neutral lines of an appliance’s AC power connection.
 Line filters reduce both on RF signals generated inside the appliance that shouldn’t get out to be radiated and on RF signals picked up on the power wiring that might disrupt the appliance.
 These line filters usually do not filter the equipment ground (a.k.a., the third-wire or green-wire ground) conductor so additional filtering — such as from a ferrite core — may be necessary.
-(See Ham’s Wireless Workbench columns from the July 2015 and September 2015 issues on ferrite and RFI for more information about this kind of filtering.)
+(See Ham’s Wireless Workbench columns on ferrite and RFI for more information about this kind of filtering.)

 Filter Design Resources

 Many books have “canned” filter designs for various common applications.
 If you are careful to use the same type of component and circuit layout, you’ll probably get acceptable results.
 Beginners should start with pre-designed filters.
 As you progress, you’ll be presented with the need to “roll your own” filter.
 Along with the Tonne Software programs we’ll be using in the next article, there are some tried-and-true resources for the experimenter.
 For serious readers, the various editions of Arthur Williams’ Filter Design Handbook are widely available as used copies.